Swim Zone Matamata

 About Swim Zone Matamata

-The indoor pool roof was completed in the late 1980s and while it has performed well in a harsh environment, it was identified in our maintenance planning as being due for replacement this year.
+The indoor pool roof was completed in the late 1980s and while it has performed well in a harsh environment, it was identified in our maintenance planning as being due for replacement in 2021.
 While this had been budgeted for, the assessment prior to carrying out this work revealed the entire roof support system needed replacing, from the foundations up.

 After being made aware of the risk with the indoor pool structure, we assessed the level of compliance across the rest of the facility.
 Other areas were also found wanting, and what started out as a $1.5 million project to carry out the scheduled pool roof replacement quickly escalated into a project that would cost between $3 million to $6 million to fix.